ilias-anouar/Mini-project-gestion-d-article/README.md

-a simple CRUD with locale storage
+a simple CRUD with local storage example